 version, see below).

-- Fouch, M.: Upper Mantle Anisotropy Database, Online at
+- Fouch, M.: Upper Mantle Anisotropy Database, was at

 - Silver, P. G.: Seismic anisotropy beneath the continents: probing

 the depths of geology, Ann.
 Rev. Earth Planet.
 Sci., 24,